TRU Supply-demand forecast lithium 2020

 – monthly data confirms TRU forecasts!

 TRU Group Inc, release September 10, 2013 - Lithium consultants TRU says latest monthly data supports our long standing lithium price forecast.
 No modification is required.
 TRU president Edward Anderson says “Lithium prices have developed as earlier projected with lithium carbonate up only 4% over 2012 for an estimated average of $4,700 per t in 2013.
-This price level is proving to be the new norm and in addition the price premium on battery over technical grade in narrowing as predicted.”
+This price level is the new norm and the price premium on battery over technical grade is narrowing as predicted.”

-TRU Group Inc advises that the Dr Ihor Kunasz paper recommending vital required fundamental modifications to the CIM Lithium NI 43-101 Best Practice Guideline has been published in the October 2013 edition of the Mining Engineering Magazine of the Society for Mining, Metallurgy & Exploration (SME) in the United States.
+TRU Group Inc advises that the Dr Ihor A Kunasz paper recommending vital modifications to the 2012 CIM Lithium NI 43-101 Best Practice Guideline was published October 2013 in the Mining Engineering Magazine of the Society for Mining, Metallurgy & Exploration SME in the United States.
+Kunasz received the 2013-14 SME Robert M Dreyer Award for his lithium work february 2014.

 TRU Group Inc assists companies from exploration, through process engineering to lithium product design.
 For example, TRU technically assessed, chemically modeled and ranked 170 lithium salt lake salars and the 30 pipeline mineral-based lithium projects being promoted globally.
 In mid 2013 TRU is engaged in several brine, mineral based and oilfield brine feasibility / amenability studies.
 In 2011-2013 TRU completed several feasibility studies for some of the most challenging lithium developments.
 The firm also undertook a comprehensive assessment of the plant-by-plant profitability of the big-3 lithium producers – all basic, intermediate and derivative lithium operations.
 TRU president Edward R Anderson says "The barrier to development for most projects is inadequate lithium expertise.
 Lithium process engineering \ geology is highly specialized and too many start-ups or juniors have no experience in chemical plant project development.
 Missteps and some engineering failures are inevitable.
 Misleading lithium investor documents approved by (wrongfully described) "Qualified Persons" abound.
 Other new projects will prove unprofitable because their promoters underplay the competitiveness of the industry.
 Success of a lithium resource development requires solid state-of-the-art technology and the industry strategic smarts to compete".